datawire/ambassador-docs/howtos/codetocluster.md

 ## 7. Setup a Host and SSL (optional)

-If you have a registered domain name then you can take this one step further by setting up a Host resource to provision an SSL certificate.
+If you have a registered domain name then you can take this one step further by setting up a [Host resource to provision an SSL certificate](../../../../edge-stack/latest/topics/running/host-crd/).

 You'll first need to create an A record at your DNS provider.
 We suggest a subdomain like `test.yourdomain.com`.
-For the record's IP address, use the load balancer IP from the previous step.
+For the A record's IP address use the load balancer IP from the previous step.

-Once the record is applied and you give it a few minutes to propagate across the internet, save the following as `host.yaml`, filling in your domain name and email address.
+Once the record is created and you give it a few minutes to propagate across the internet, save the following as `host.yaml`, filling in your domain name and email address.

 ```yaml
 apiVersion: getambassador.io/v2